In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 Being a freelancer is a deceiving position.
 You may run a business of one, but it doesn’t mean you should work alone.
 In the beginning of my blogging career I thought I had to do everything myself, because of my limited budget, or limited trust I had in other people to get work done the way I wanted.

 Now, however, I’ve learned the importance of asking for help, and even hiring team members to take the load off my shoulders.
 There are only so many hours in a day and if you want to accomplish everything to your high standards, you need people to help pick up the slack.
 That’s a fact, so you might as well embrace it!

 When you need the help is when you become desperate, so start creating a process now so you can hand over your projects to someone else, when the time comes.
 Don’t wait until you’re in emergency mode, or feeling burned out.
-Learn more about the process, and download a free lesson from my brand new outsourcing course.

 If you’re not ready to hire help, seek out an accountability partner who can offer support, guidance, and feedback.
 This is someone who can bolster your confidence and who you can bounce ideas off of — both of which are vital for being a successful freelancer.